marinajevtovic/webproject1/README.md

 In this project you can see a web app in wich you can log in, log out, registration, change the things on the site, read from database, writing to database, printing data from a database chacking database for the users.
-Contains JS validation, PHP validation, JS slideshow You need to install XAMPP and import sql database proba.sql from folder project2 with phpmyadmin:
+Contains JS validation, PHP validation, JS slideshow You need to install XAMPP, download project2, and import sql database proba.sql from folder project2 with phpmyadmin:
 1. Start XAMPP(apache-start MySql-start),
 2. Go into the browser, type localhost, then go phpmyadmin